 How Do Hamsters Get Mites?

-Hamsters can catch mites through direct contact with affected animals, and this is most likely to happen in pet stores or rescue shelters where multiple animals are housed nearby.
-Similarly, the Journal of Parasitic Diseases explains how mites are common amongst lab animals.
+Hamsters can get mites through direct contact with affected animals.
+This is most likely in pet stores or rescue shelters where multiple animals are housed nearby.

-Before transmission, one animal will have mites, but the other won’t.
-The mites transfer through:
+One animal will have mites, but the other won’t.
+Mites transfer through:

 However, because most hamsters are solitary animals, they’re more likely to get mites through contaminated bedding, food, and toys.
-They can also catch mites through infected cats and dogs that get too close to their cage.
+They can also catch mites through infected cats and dogs.

-Mites can be a serious problem for old or sick hamsters with compromised immune systems.
-That’s because broken skin allows secondary bacterial infections to set in, and old or sick hamsters are rarely strong enough to fight them off.
+Mites can be a serious problem for old or sick hamsters with compromised immune systems because broken skin allows secondary bacterial infections to set in.

 Can You See Mites on Hamsters?

-You can look for hamster mites by holding your pet in your hand while wearing a rubber glove to prevent them from getting onto your skin.
-Gently brush through the hamster’s fur and take note of any small black dots.
+You can check for hamster mites by holding them in your hand while wearing a rubber glove to prevent them from getting onto your skin.
+Gently brush the hamster’s fur and note any small black dots.

-You can also dab a clean tissue against your hamster’s skin or wrap it around them.
-Check the tissue to see whether any small black dots suddenly appear.
+You can also dab a clean tissue against the hamster’s skin or wrap it around them.
+Check the tissue to see if any small black dots suddenly appear.

 If the dots move around, they’re likely mites.
-Keep this tissue somewhere safe and secure to show your vet.
+Then, keep the tissue safe and secure to show a vet.

 What Do Mites Do To Hamsters?

 Hamsters with mites will experience significant hair loss, making them look noticeably different.
-However, once their appearance starts to change, the infestation has already taken hold and needs treatment.
+Once their appearance starts to change, the infestation has already taken hold.

-Another issue caused by mites is mange, a contagious skin condition affecting the area around the ears and on the back.
-Excessive, repetitive scratching can also cause nerve damage, which has long-term consequences and makes day-to-day life difficult for hamsters.
+Another issue caused by mites is mange, a contagious skin condition affecting the area around the ears and back.
+Repetitive scratching can also cause nerve damage, which has long-term consequences.

 Can Mites Kill Hamsters?

-Unfortunately, because mites are so difficult to spot, it’s easy for the infestation to become serious, eventually leading to fatal secondary health conditions.
+Unfortunately, because mites are so difficult to see with the human eye, the infestation can grow and multiply, eventually leading to fatal secondary health conditions.

 How To Treat Mites in Hamsters